 What Is Mindfulness?

-Broadly defined mindfulness is learning how to use our natural mental faculties of attention & intention.
+Broadly defined mindfulness training is developing our mental faculties of attention & intention.
 We first bring a non-judgmental attention, to our daily life experiences.
 Then we choose a wise intention, to match the experience.
 As we reflect on these experiences we learn from them.
-This deepens our understanding of life, resulting in more health & happiness.
+This deepens our understanding of life, resulting in more health & happiness and less stress.

 - Anxiety & Stress Management